-‘Luscious’, ‘yummy’, ‘delicious’, … people just fall short of praises when speaking of Texas style barbecue.
-In fact, each time I put a tender slice of Texas style barbecue into my mouth, the juicy and flavorful piece of meat convinces me that the Texans where the only ones to perfect the BBQ art.
-Nonetheless, it is not just the taste factor, the Texas bar-b-qs enjoy equal acceptance as health food.
+‘Luscious,’ ‘yummy,’ ‘delicious,’… people fall short of praises when speaking of Texas-style barbecue.
+In fact, each time I put a tender slice of Texas-style barbecue into my mouth, the juicy and flavorful piece of meat convinces me that the Texans were the only ones to perfect the BBQ art.
+Nonetheless, it is not just the taste factor; the Texas bar-b-qs enjoy equal acceptance as health food.

 To start with, we will be mentioning the cooking process.
-Texas style barbecue is not cooked in the standard grilling process.
-While BBQs in general are cooked over searing heat, the secret to grilling (rather smoking) melting soft and succulent Texan barbecues is to cook them slowly over low temperature and indirect heat.
-The lower the temperature (say, between 200-250 degree F) of the pit/grill, the lesser will be the moisture-loss and so the piece of meat will not get dry.
-Moreover, the steady and low heat will thoroughly cure the brisket, causing the collagen as well as connective tissues to break down and add to the tenderness of the meat.
-In fact, it is this prolonged process of cooking (around 6/7 hours) which renders even unusual and more difficult cuts like a brisket, shoulder or ribs utterly delicious.
+Texas-style barbecue is not cooked in the standard grilling process.
+While BBQs, in general, are cooked over a searing heat.
+The secret to grilling (rather smoking) melting soft and succulent Texan barbecues is to simmer them over low temperature and indirect heat.
+The lower the temperature (say, between 200-250 degrees F) of the pit/grill, the lesser the moisture loss, so the piece of meat will not get dry.
+Moreover, the steady and low heat will thoroughly cure the brisket, causing the collagen and connective tissues to break down and add to the tenderness of the meat.
+In fact, this prolonged cooking process (around 6/7 hours) renders even unusual and more difficult cuts like brisket, shoulder, or ribs utterly delicious.

-Adding to this lusciousness, this deliciousness of the Texan style barbecues is the frequent use of mop sauce.
-After the meat has been smoke treated, say for the initial 2/3 hours, it is basted with a mop sauce containing bacon, beef broth, lemon, pepper, onions, etc. and turned every 30 minutes for another 3 to 4 hours.
+Adding to this lusciousness, this deliciousness of the Texan-style barbecues is the frequent use of mop sauce.
+After the meat has been smoking treated, say for the initial 2/3 hours, it is basted with a mop sauce containing bacon, beef broth, lemon, pepper, onions, etc., and turned every 30 minutes for another 3 4 hours.

-The flavor is the other specialty, the ‘tang’ factor of a Texas style barbecue.
+The flavor is the other specialty, the ‘tang’ factor of a Texas-style barbecue.
 Both seasoning and hardwood smoke contribute to the unusual flavor of Texan barbecues.
-Texans prefer dry rubs containing black pepper, cumin, garlic, red pepper, salt, sugar, etc. in powered form.
+Texans prefer dry rubs containing black pepper, cumin, garlic, red pepper, salt, sugar, etc., in powdered form.
 People even use Marinades.
-There are lots of good dry rubs and marinades available in the market, which penetrates into the meat-cut when left overnight, tenderizing it and making it flavorsome.
+Many good dry rubs and marinades are available in the market, which penetrates the meat cut when left overnight, tenderizing it and making it flavorsome.

 - Philadelphia's BBQ Guide: Philly's Best Barbecue Joints